ournameismud/mudpack/src/js/README.md

 Now `/about/team/` will get it’s own transition… more woot

-How about a blog… with some pagination
+How about a bconsole.log… with some pagination

 ```javascript
 import paginationExample from '@/views/loaders/pagination'